Pox is a unique Mayan spirit created by the Tzotzil Mayans in Chiapas.

-For a long time, it was only available in the Chiapas region because it was prohibited to sell the spirit outside its native region.
-But everything changed just nine years ago, and now Pox is starting to gain traction in bars across Mexico and the US.
+For a long time, Pox was only available in the Chiapas region as it was prohibited to sell the spirit outside its native territory.
+But that changed nine years ago, and now Pox is starting to gain traction in bars across Mexico and the US.

 The Mayan Spirit that lets you visit the underworld

 As a traditional Mayan spirit, it is used in religious ceremonies.
 In the Tzotzil Mayans language, Pox is the equivalent to "medicine" or "healing."